Resource

 Remains of a Thriving Civilization

-Video.
-This segment discusses an ancient Mayan city called Xocnacah [Shoke-nuh-kay].
-It was a massive city with a central platform structure that rose 30 ft high and held thousands of people in an area the size of 4 football fields!
+The ancient Maya city called Xocnacah [Shoke-nuh-kay] was a massive city with a central platform structure that rose 91 meters (30 feet high) and held thousands of people in an area the size of four football fields.

 Grades